PascalMarcAndre/UniBern-Open-Data-2020-Visualisierung/queries/query_overview.md

 # Query Overview
 This document contains all available SPARQL queries that we use in this project.
+Queries can be run under the following URL: [https://lindas.admin.ch/sparql/](https://lindas.admin.ch/sparql/)